-Figure~\ref{fig:scatter_eval} displays scatter plots comparing WGAST’s 10 m fused LST with ground-based air temperature (\(T_a\)) from nine randomly selected sensors during the evaluation period.
-These plots demonstrate a strong correspondence between LST and \(T_a\), which confirms that the fused LST product reliably captures the physical trends observed at ground level.
+Fig.\ref{fig:scatter_eval} displays scatter plots comparing WGAST’s 10 m fused LST with near-surface air temperature (\(T_a\)) from four randomly selected sensors during the evaluation period.
+These plots demonstrate a strong correspondence between LST and \(T_a\), confirming that the fused LST product reliably captures the physical trends observed at ground level.
 The temporal evolution of LST and \(T_a\) shows a clear and synchronized pattern across all sensors.
-In almost every case, both LST and \(T_a\) exhibit the same monotonic behavior, with LST rising as \(T_a\) increases and following the same downward trend as \(T_a\) decreases.
-Even during periods of sharp thermal fluctuation, WGAST's LST closely tracks \(T_a\) by accurately detecting peaks and valleys across a variety spatial settings.
-Since the selected sensors span diverse land cover types, these results underscore the model’s robustness and generalizability across diverse environments.
-Overall, the analysis validates the proposed method’s ability to produce temporally coherent and physically realistic LST estimates in strong agreement with ground truth observations.
+In nearly all cases, both LST and \(T_a\) exhibit the same monotonic behavior, with LST rising as \(T_a\) increases and following the same downward trend as \(T_a\) decreases.
+Even during periods of sharp thermal fluctuation, WGAST's LST closely tracks \(T_a\) by accurately detecting peaks and valleys across diverse spatial settings.
+Since the selected sensors span various land cover types, these results underscore the model’s robustness and generalizability across different environments.
+In addition, we included the Landsat 8 LST acquisition on 01 May 2025, which was the only image partially usable with ~20\% cloud-free coverage.
+All other Landsat acquisitions during the evaluation period were either fully cloud-covered or affected by technical issues.
+The Landsat 8 LST values are represented as black circles in the plots.
+While a single Landsat observation is insufficient for full quantitative validation, it provides an independent qualitative reference, that demonstrates that the fused 10 m LST values from WGAST are broadly consistent with available satellite measurements.
+For instance, for sensor 15, when WGAST’s LST is below $T_a$, it was also the case for Landsat 8, and vice versa.
+Most importantly, WGAST achieves continuous LST estimates even on dates when Landsat data are missing.
+Overall, the analysis validates the WGAST’s ability to produce temporally coherent and physically realistic LST estimates in strong agreement with ground truth observations.